 769 Sachuest Point Road, Middletown, RI, 02842

-Another great sunset spot with magnificent ocean views.
+This is another great Rhode Island sunset spot with magnificent ocean views.
 What I love the most though is the abundance of wildlife you can find here.
 I’ve been here a number of times now and each time I’m either joined by a family of rabbits hopping along the pathway with me, spotting swooping birds above or catching a glimpse of deer in the distance.
 It’s a really popular place for fishing too!

 Dive into culture at Providence Performing Arts Center